BrokenShell/Storm/README.md

 - `Utilities.hpp` general utility tools, e.g. `print(...)`
 - `main.cpp` executes a series of distribution and performance tests
 - `README.md` this file
-- `LICENSE` free and open for non-commercial use
+- `LICENSE` free and open for non-commercial use, other licenses available

 ### Distribution Range Notation:
 - Inclusive Range: `[A, Z]` is the range A to Z including both A and Z.